---

 ## Rationale

-- **Two predeploys, two request types.** Mirroring withdrawals (`0x01`) and consolidations (`0x02`) — each a single-type request predeploy — builder deposits (`0x03`) and exits (`0x04`) are separate predeploys sharing a common queue implementation.
-An empty-calldata `SYSTEM_ADDRESS` call returns a flat `request_data`, so the execution layer needs no new read semantics, and the consensus layer routes by request type rather than by inspecting credentials.
+This mirrors withdrawals (`0x01`) and consolidations (`0x02`).
+The execution layer needs no new read semantics, and the consensus layer routes by request type rather than by inspecting credentials.

 ## Backwards Compatibility